chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 ### Git interop

-Jujutsu’s native back end exists, and every feature has to work with it, so it will some day be a real feature of the <abbr>VCS</abbr>.
+Jujutsu’s native backend exists, and every feature has to work with it, so it will some day be a real feature of the <abbr>VCS</abbr>.
 Today, though, the Git backend is the only one you should use.
 So much so that if you try to run `jj init` without passing `--git`, Jujutsu won’t let you by default:

 ```sh
 > jj init